New Roofings

-Baptist College of Theology, Lamingo
+Baptist College of Theology, Jos, Plateau State

 Project Managers: Rev. Danjuma Pikatda and Baker Hill

 Founded in 1989, the school began in the city of Jos with a dozen students.
-Some years later it moved to a larger campus in the nearby town of Lamingo, but it has struggled to provide the proper infrastructure for the student population which is now more than 200.
+Some years later it moved to a larger campus in the suburb of Lamingo.
+It was struggling without the infrastructure needed for the student population which is now more than 200.
+There was a need for more classroom and meeting space for the women and students’ wives on campus, there was no library.
+Students were having to prepare their meals outdoors while exposed to the elements.

 “On behalf of all of us at the Baptist College of Theology, we are grateful to NFW for providing the funds for these valuable improvements.
 We thank you for your love and for helping us expand the Kingdom of God.”